shopware5/shopware-vagrant/README.md

     $ unzip test_images.zip

 after unzipping them you have to make the images visible in store.
-You can do this by calling the migrate command:
+You can do this by calling the migration command:

     $ bin/console sw:media:migrate